NegDelta/tooru-web/README.md

 ### Pages
 The building block of a tooru stash is a *page*, with defined name, lead, and body.
 The page can be either plaintext or Markdown.
 (HTML was a mistake.)

+The page's id is deterministic wrt time of creation and number of id's created in the same millisecond (sic - better safe yadda yadda) and totals 17 digits, separated into 4 threes and the rest, i.e. 5 digits.
+Least significant digit in the section goes to the right, least significant section goes to the left, like this: `lmn-ijk-fgh-abcde`
+It doesn't get another digit until the 24th century or so, chill.
+The id should be exposed by frontend only to the necessary extent and hidden until there's a collision to resolve between single- (or any less than whole) -section portions of the id.

+The generated id has 3 forms:

+- int, e.g. `16358803320355` - filename for blobs, sortable
+- string, e.g. `355-320-803-16358` - db pk
+- list, e.g. `[355, 320, 803, 16358]` - for frontend

 ### Tags
 A page can have *tags*.
 All tags are created equal, for now at least.
 Any relationship between tags (parent-child, restriction from user and to backend, etc.) would be defined in a separate schema.